Jnnshschl/AmeisenBotX/README.md

 StateMachineTickMs = 50;

 // increase performance by caching names and reactions
-// highly reccomended to set this to true PermanentNameCache = true;
+// highly recommended to set this to true PermanentNameCache = true;
 PermanentReactionCache = true;